 My son runs ahead of my husband and I on a thin path that trails off into mudflats.
 We’ve parked along a narrow road that stops abruptly in front of a dike.
-We cannot see the water.
-But we can see, just barely, the tops of cattails.
+We cannot see the water but we can see, just barely, the tops of cattails.
 We have come here, to the Skagit River delta in western Washington, to look for birds.
 Snowy owls to be exact.
-We want to take part in what has been called one of the most spectacular and unbelievable wildlife events in decades.
-Thousands of these birds have been spotted across the northern US with the highest number in the Rockies and the Pacific Northwest.
+We want to take part in what has been called one of the most spectacular wildlife events in decades.
+Thousands of snowy owls have been spotted across the northern US with the highest number in the Rockies and the Pacific Northwest.
 We see picture after picture from friends and listen to wild ecstatic exclamations of discovery.
 All winter we’ve scouted along the river near home in hopes that they might travel inland and we could have our owl moment.
 But that hasn’t happened so today we travel down downriver to the delta.

-My son crawls up onto a fat log, an old growth cedar with a giant root ball still attached, though the roots are bare and grown through with grass.
+I watch as my son crawls up onto a fat log – an old growth cedar with a giant root ball still attached, though the roots are bare and grown through with grass.
 The log has travelled downstream from the mountains.
 The entire mudflat here is strewn with these logs; remnants of floods and high waters, souvenirs of the grand trees that grace the slopes above us.
 He stands up and walks along the top of the log.
 It’s long straight trunk slopes downward into the cattails.
 I follow.
 My son bends over and pulls at the browned broken leaves of the cattails.

-“Wow” he says and we sit down on the log and tear the brown matted fur apart – making a large pile.
+“Wow,” he says.
+We sit down on the log and tear the brown matted fur apart – making a large pile.
 He stands up on the log tossing handful after handful of seeds off into the air but he is turned in the wrong direction and the wind pushes the seeds back to settle in his nose and eyes.
 He sneezes, laughs, and then asks why there aren’t more cattails if he’s just tossed a million seeds out.
 I start on a long explanation of competition and growing conditions but he stops and asks where the first seed came from.
 I venture that maybe it drifted up from the south, one generation after another making its way up the coast.
-No, no, no he says, the first seed, the one that made the first star or planet or whatever and then became a cattail.
+No, no, no, he says, the first seed, the one that made the first star or planet or whatever and then became a cattail.
 Oh, I say, that one.

 I came from the arctic or my father’s ancestors did; dispersed, as they say, from their colony, away from the parent plant.
 My grandfather came from Overkalix, Sweden, somewhere along the Kalix River in the region of Norbotten.
 It is called the heart of Swedish Lapland, 35 kilometers south of the Arctic Circle.
 He was a reindeer herder, married and in his early twenties when his father died of pneumonia.
 The story goes that after returning late one winter night from herding, cold and exhausted, my great grandfather fell into a deep fever and never awoke.
 Too many offspring and not enough resources forced the younger males elsewhere, mostly south and across the ocean to the northern US.
 My grandfather and his young wife went first to New York, and then to a farm on the Upper Peninsula of Michigan where they would have nearly a decade of seeming happiness before my father’s mother would die giving birth to their fifth child.
 The farm was lost and the family drifted to Chicago, destitute, to be split among relatives and orphanages.
 From there my father would move to Minneapolis and later I would migrate to this place, western Washington.